zygama/skynfc/README.md

-# WiFi-Hotspot
+# skynfc
-This App Creates WiFi Hotpot.
-App is compatible with all of your devices.
+This App can read NFC tags in the Skylights glasses and send all the tags read (classified in an Excel file) via an email.